 Stagg, A. & Storch, J. (2017).
 An Overview of the Violence Against Women Act (VAWA) Amendments.
 URMIA.

-Sexual Violence in Higher Education (not study abroad specific)
+Sexual Misconduct and Higher Education (not study abroad specific)

 AAUP.
 (2016).The History, Uses, and Abuses of Title IX.
 AAUP Reports.